supperchong/algorithm/README.md

 ![debug](./images/debug.png)

-> Note:If you are debugging java, ensure that all problems are free of grammatical errors,because the Java extension only support one project in the directory.
-For example,if you open question one and skip it,then debug question two, you should return a value in question one.
-If you still build error when debugging,press `ctrl+shift+p` and run the Command `Java:Clean Java Language Server Workspace`.
+> Note:If you are debugging java,ensure the extension `Debugger for Java`>=v0.33.1 or the extension `Java Extension Pack`>=v0.14.0.
+If you build error when debugging,press `ctrl+shift+p` and run the Command `Java:Clean Java Language Server Workspace`.

 ## Submit